 dd if=kernel.gz.tramp.bin of=/dev/flash/spi0 obs=4k conv=osync seek=96

-Please note that the blocksize is 4k, and 96 means the offset is 0x60000 (96*4096) which will be mapped to 0x600000 by the boot loader.
-If you are brave, you can just compile the image and dd using the default Linux, but I don’t recommend this, since you may have different hardware (espcially SPI flash chip).
+Please note that the block size is 4k, and 96 means the offset is 0x60000 (96*4096) which will be mapped to 0x600000 by the bootloader.
+If you are brave, you can just compile the image and dd using the default Linux, but I don’t recommend this, since you may have different hardware (especially SPI flash chip).

 Another news: I have completed the driver for ThinLinx Hot-e NAND using NAND2 framework.
 I also completed the SPI part and support for the flash SPI (read-only).